LudovicEspeel/course-web-essentials/docs/24_responsive_styling/README.md

 }
 ```

-If the screen is at least 780 pixels wide, images with the “full-width-img” class will use 90% of the screen and will be automatically centered in equal margins on both sides.
+If the screen is at least 780 pixels wide, images with the "full-width-img" class will use 90% of the screen and will be automatically centered in equal margins on both sides.

 ### Fluid layouts